Black budget: By country

-In France, the black budget is known as "special funds" (French: fonds spéciaux).
-In 2020, €70 million was spent on the funds, which were also illegally used by ministers to pay themselves.
-There is no law that regulates use of the funds, though the black budget is voted on every year by deputies.

 Philippines

 The black budget are known in the Philippines as confidential and intelligence funds (CIFs).
-It refer to budgetary allocations disbursed to government agencies, including civilian offices and security institutions, for activities related to national security, surveillance, and intelligence-gathering.
+It refers to budgetary allocations disbursed to government agencies, including civilian offices and security institutions, for activities related to national security, surveillance, and intelligence-gathering.
 These funds are exempt from standard auditing procedures due to the sensitive nature of the operations they support.

 The use of CIFs is authorised under the General Appropriations Act (GAA) passed annually by the Congress of the Philippines.
 The Department of Budget and Management, the Department of Interior and Local Government, the Department of National Defense, the Governance Commission for GOCCs and the Commission on Audit further outlines their usage through Joint Circular No. 2015-01, which classify such funds into two categories: